13 States Make Contact Tracing Data Public. Here's What They're Learning

 "The data that Louisiana is providing on the COVID-19 outbreaks is unique because it breaks the data down pretty granular-ly about the [likely] location of transmission or exposure," says Watson.

-This level of detail can be really valuable for policy makers who are trying to decide on targeted restrictions on gatherings or business, without shutting everything down.
+This level of detail can be really valuable for policymakers who are considering imposing targeted restrictions on gatherings or business, without shutting everything down.
 While some other states put out information about transmission from "community spread" or "social settings," Louisiana is being much more precise about locations.

 It's useful, Watson says, to be able to see that in Louisiana, "gyms, for example, haven't contributed [to outbreaks] nearly as much as bars."
 Beyond driving policy, that kind of information can also help individuals decide where they want to go and how to keep themselves safe.

-3. Maryland: Know When To Surge Staff
+3. Maryland: Know when to surge staff

 Maryland has a very detailed view of how contact tracing is going in the state.

 "This shows how many cases and contacts are being entered in the system, how many cases and contacts are successfully reached and completed their interview," says Watson.
 "This helps us get a better idea of both the volume that Maryland is having to trace and the effective reach of the contact tracing programs."

 The data show that the Maryland contact tracing workforce has been able to call around 90% of new cases within 24 hours, except for about a week in mid-July.
 Katherine Feldman, who leads contact tracing at the Maryland Department of Health, told DCist this week that "a few weeks ago ... when case counts did rise, we identified a need to surge [contact tracing staff], and we did."